-- Ø The following are guidelines.
-The definitions set forth in BPOSG are definitions which are commonly used and understood.
-Local definitions, building codes, and local conventions may differ from BPOSG and should be observed when determining a price.
-Local definitions and/or conventions should be explained if utilizing universal definitions and/or conventions are not possible. - a) Arm's Length Transaction.
-A standard real estate transaction between unrelated or uninvolved parties resulting in a sale at a fair market price.
-The buyer and seller are typically motivated, act willingly and under no external pressure, with knowledge of the present conditions and future potential of the property, and in which the property has been offered on the open market for a reasonable length of time and no unusual financing or other circumstances exist. - b) Deferred Maintenance.
-Loss of utility caused by neglected repair or maintenance evidenced by wear and tear.
-A type of physical depreciation owing to lack of normal upkeep.
-Example: missing roof shingles, loose railings, chipped paint, holes in carpet etc. - c) External Obsolescence.
-Loss in value from factors outside the subject property.
+- Knowledgeable of the property's present conditions and future potential, which has been on the open market for a reasonable length of time.
+No unusual financing or other circumstances exist - Have not agreed on any unusual financing - b.
+Deferred Maintenance: Loss of utility caused by neglected repair or maintenance evidenced by wear and tear.
+A type of physical depreciation owing to a lack of regular upkeep.
+Example: Missing roof shingles, loose railings, chipped paint, holes in the carpet, etc. - c.
+External Obsolescence: Loss in value from factors outside the subject property.
 Also known as Environmental or Economic Obsolescence.
-Examples: high tension power lines, lack of local jobs, supply exceeding demand, zoning changes, legislation which impairs property rights. - d) Fair Market Price.
-The most probable price, as of the date of inspection or other specifically defined date, in terms equivalent to cash, unaffected by special or creative financing or sales concessions, for which the property should sell after reasonable exposure in a competitive market under all conditions requisite to a fair sale with buyer and seller each acting prudently and for self-interest and assuming neither is under undue duress.
-Also known as Market Price. - e) Finished Area.
-An enclosed area in a house suitable for year-round use, heated/cooled in the same manner as the rest of the house, embodying walls, floors, and ceilings which are above grade and similar to the rest of the house. - f) Functional Obsolescence.
-Defects in the structure which detract from its value or utility, usually the result of layout, design and/or other features which are less desirable than the same functions in newer a similar property.
-Example: A six bedroom house with one bathroom.
+Example: High-tension power lines, lack of local jobs, supply exceeding demand, zoning changes, - d.
+Fair Market Price: The most probable price, as of the date of inspection or another specifically defined date, in terms equivalent to cash, unaffected by special or creative financing or sales concessions, for which the property should sell after reasonable exposure in a competitive market under all conditions requisite to a fair sale with buyer and seller each acting prudently and for self-

+- interest and assuming neither is under undue duress also known as Market Price. - e.
+Finished Area: An enclosed area in a house suitable for year-round use, heated/cooled in the same manner as the rest of the house, embodying walls, floors, and ceilings that are above-grade and similar to the rest of the house. - f.
+Functional Obsolescence: Defects in the structure that detract from its value or utility, usually the result of layout, design, or other features which are less desirable than the same functions in a newer similar property. - Examples: A six-bedroom house with one bathroom (Superadequacy), physical deterioration, location on a busy road, a bedroom that is only accessible through another bedroom.

-g) Location:
+g.
+Location

-- i) Urban.
-Area within a city (or a city itself) with high population and overall density.
-Typically, buildings in urban areas are situated close together and constructed at heights which exceed those in suburban and rural locations.
-In terms of population, a location identified as "urban" has a total population greater than or equal to 100,000 people and a density greater than or equal to 2,000 people per square mile, or a location which has a population greater than or equal to 200,000 people in total. - ii) Suburban.
-Area in relative close proximity to an urban center and is comprised largely of residential dwellings.
-Suburban areas tend to have commercial and business enterprises located within their bounds, however, the density of such improvements is not as great as those in urban areas.
+- i.
+Urban: Area within a city (or a city itself) with high population and overall density.
+Typically, buildings in urban areas are situated close together and constructed at heights that exceed those in suburban and rural locations.
+In terms of population, a location identified as "urban" has a total population greater than or equal to 100,000 people and a density greater than or equal to 2,000 people per square mile, or a location that has a population greater than or equal to 200,000 people in total. - ii.
+Suburban: Area in relative proximity to an urban center comprised primarily of residential dwellings.
+Suburban areas tend to have commercial and business enterprises within their bounds; however, the density of such improvements is not as great as those in urban areas.
 Areas identified as "suburban" are generally no further than 30 miles from urban areas.
-Also, these locations typically have a Census Block Group with a density less than or equal to 500 people per square mile and less than 2,000 people per square mile in total. - iii) Rural.
-Areas with sparse population counts and are situated well outside the general bounds of urban areas.
-Rural areas are characterized by large property sites, the presence of some agricultural activity and a lack of municipal amenities found in urban and suburban areas (such as city water and city sewer).
-In terms of population, rural areas are those which tend to have a density less than 500 people per square mile and may include farmland as well as small towns which are situated well outside the range of metropolitan areas. - h) Sales to List Price Ratio.
-The general sales price divided by the general list price, if the ratio is less than one, properties are selling at a discount of their list price, if the ratio is greater than one, properties are selling at a premium of their list price.
+Also, these locations typically have a Census Block Group with a density less than or equal to 500 people per square mile and less than 2,000 people per square mile in total. - iii.
+Rural: Areas with sparse population counts and are well outside the general bounds of urban areas, characterized by large property sites, some agricultural activity, and a lack of municipal amenities found in urban and suburban areas (such as city water and city sewer).
+In terms of population, rural areas tend to have fewer than 500 people per square mile.
+They may include farmland and small towns situated well outside the range of metropolitan areas.

+h.
+Sales-to-List-Price Ratio: The general sales price divided by the general list price.
+If the ratio is less than 1, properties sell at a discounted list price.
+If the ratio is greater than 1, properties sell at a premium of their list price.

-i) Room Count:
+i.
+Room Count